ctsit/redi2/README.md

 - get a copy of redcap version 6.16.8 zip file and place in the redi2/vagrant/vagrant directory with the name redcap6.16.8.zip
 - rename the file `rename_to_dot_env` to `.env` in the same directory `$ cp rename_to_dot_env .env`
 - run vagrant up.
 (Make sure to install the plugins in the plugins.txt file)
-- open your browser to http://redi2.dev/redcap/ and go to the api, take note of your token
+- open your browser to http://redi2.dev/redcap/
+-- go to Projects > HCV Target > API, take note of your token
 - run vagrant ssh from the vagrant/vagrant directory and go to ~/redi2/synthetic_data
 - edit the synth.pigeon.conf.yaml and insert the token from before
 - run `bash prep_synthetic_data.sh` if it fails then your install went wrong or more likely you dont have the right token